 If this got you interested, take a look at some of our previous trips below (there are day-by-day reports in Dutch and videos with no significant amount of spoken text ^_^).

-We will be going to Poland during the May holidays of this academic year!
-So make sure to keep an eye on the promo app of BeeVee to get more information!
+We will be going to Prague during the May holidays of this academic year!
+So make sure to keep an eye on the promo app of BeeVee and the website to get more information!

 We are open for questions and fun conversations anytime as well, so just send an email or start chatting if you see us walking around :)

 Alice van Daal